Ec-25/dj-auth-api/README.md

 ### `activateuser` command
 Activates a user account associated with a valid one-time password (OTP) code.

+### `initdefaultadmin` command
+Initializes a default administrator user.
+Use only during first-time setup.

 ## Run Server
 To start the server, run: